 Outside areas and boundaries

 Repair category:

-Notes: There are trees located within the immediate area.
-General advice suggests that no tree should be planted any closer to a building than its mature height, and regular maintenance is desirable.
+Notes: There are trees located within close proximity.
+General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.

 Ceilings

 Repair category:

 Notes: No significant defects evident.